 Distinguished Thesis Award

 The Graduate College seeks to honor outstanding research at the master’s level at Bowling Green State University.
 The Distinguished Thesis Award is granted annually as a way to recognize and promote excellence in research and thesis advising.
 BGSU follows the Midwestern Association of Graduate Schools (MAGS) guidelines for annual thesis awards.
-This year’s MAGS/ProQuest Distinguished Master’s Thesis Award has limited the acceptance of nominations to the disciplines of Social Sciences and Physical Sciences (including Mathematics)/Engineering.
+This year’s MAGS/ProQuest Distinguished Master’s Thesis Award has limited the acceptance of nominations to the disciplines of Biological/Life Sciences and the Humanities and Fine Arts (see notes on next page for definition of these areas and for future competition areas).
 The intent of the competition is to recognize distinguished scholarship by students who are pursuing their first graduate research degree.

 Description of the Award: The Graduate College Distinguished Thesis Award consists of a student honorarium of $500, a certificate of citation, and a $100 award of recognition for the thesis advisor.
 In addition, the annual recipient of the Graduate College Distinguished Thesis Award automatically becomes the subsequent Graduate College nominee for the Distinguished Master’s Thesis Award (in their category) sponsored annually by MAGS.
 As a result, this is the reason for limiting categories.

 The Nominating Process: Graduate Coordinators are invited to solicit nominations from their graduate faculty for the Graduate College Distinguished Thesis Award.
 A program is limited to submitting one nomination to the Graduate College.
 In the event that more than one nomination is forwarded to the Graduate Coordinator, it is the responsibility of the graduate faculty to meet to determine which nomination will be forwarded to the Graduate College.
-All nominees must have received their master's degree within the period of July 1, 2016 to June 30, 2018 (MAGS timeframe).
-Because of this two year time frame, students in the Biological/Life Sciences or the Humanities will be able to submit on the alternate years.
+All nominees must have received their master's degree within the period of July 1, 2017 to June 30, 2019 (MAGS timeframe).
+Because of this two year time frame, students in the Social Sciences or the Physical Sciences, Mathematics, and Engineering will be able to submit on the alternate years.

 Each nomination must include the following electronic submission from the Graduate Coordinator: